 - Melt the chips and butter in a double boiler or heat proof bowl set over a saucepan of boiling water.
 You may also melt in microwave.
 Set aside and let cool slightly.

-- Spoon batter by rounded tablespoonfuls (approx) and make 8 equally sized rounds.
-Bake for 12 minutes.
-Cool on cookie sheet for about 3 minutes, then transfer to rack to cool.
+- Bake for 10-12 minutes.
+Let cool on cookie sheet for about 3 minutes, then transfer to rack to cool.

 - Best served warm.
 To reheat, microwave on high power 10 seconds per cookie.